Skip to main content

 First-Year Experience Outcomes

-• Students will develop and understand academic success strategies, professional communication, and tools for success - including, but not limited to, email etiquette, UNO Degree works, preparing for academic advising, Engage, and financial literacy.
+• Students will develop and understand academic success strategies, communication, and tools for success - including community engagement, major and career exploration, and financial wellness.

 • Students will develop a deeper understanding of themselves, related to how they learn, and how they should apply their learning to academics.